It's official: Divided government reigns at the Minnesota Legislature

 Lawmakers also are expected to confront issues ranging from school funding to legal marijuana.

-Democrats needed a net pickup of only two seats two wrest back control of the Senate.
+Democrats needed a net pickup of only two seats to wrest back control of the Senate.

 Instead, a 34-33 split gives Republicans in the Senate a one-vote edge, while GOP wins in the House brought the DFL's majority in that chamber down to 70-64 so far.